doubleII/Test/Git.md

 ### Better workflow with "rebase"

+1. What is git rebase?

+Rebasing is the process of moving or combining a sequence of commits to a new base commit.

-add new comment to your lokal bracnh
+add new comment to your lokal branch
 <br/>1.>$ git checkout master // (switch) change to master branch
 <br/>2.>$ git pull // update your local master from the remote master
 <br/>3.>$ git checkout my_feature_branch // switch to my_feature_branch